HawDevelopment/Ro-Lib/docs/Api.md

 `State.set(state: any, type: string?)`

-Sets the current state, it will also call the current observer with the new state.
+Sets the current state.
-If a type is given, it will only call functions bound to that type.
+It will also call the current observer with the new state.
+If a type is given, it will only call functions bound to that type in the observer.

 ``` lua
 local lib = require(path.to.lib)